 A navel gazing post today.
 Sometimes it is good to reflect on what makes me the person that I am today.
 I’m shamelessly borrowing this from my old blog.
 It’s still in the background hidden from view as a resource to borrow from when I’m feeling a bit lazy.
 Did the things that I wrote about in 2017 stand the test of time?
 Yes!
 I’m happy to report that I haven’t changed very much.
-So here are ten things that I’ve done that have really made a difference and transformed me.
+So here are ten things that have changed me.
+They have really made a difference and transformed me.
 Maybe they’ll spur someone out there to take a leap that changes gives their own life a fix.

 Being a mum: My son has brought me so much joy.
 There’s a scattering of angst too but that’s minimal in comparison.
 The most important lesson he taught me is the one about putting another person before myself.
 I’m way less selfish because of parenthood.